katstews/Encrypted-Tcp-Network/README.md

 Now the program should work.

 ## Functionality
 Both client and server share a 16 bytes key, so thus the message sent to client and server must also be 16 bytes long.
-Both programs inclube **Cryptodome** libraries to add and remove paddings.
+Both programs include *Cryptodome* libraries to add and remove paddings.
 No error handlings in the program, it expects the user to know better.
+Client program prompts user to enter a message, the program will then take that message, add the neccessary paddings if needed, then encrypt the message using the key the user passed in.
+Once the ciphertext is compiled, the client will then send the encrypted message over, rather than just plaintext.